Silko Thomas: Club career

 Thomas began his youth career with Carshalton Athletic.
 Two years later, he was scouted by Chelsea and joined their academy.

 After being released by Chelsea, Thomas signed for Leicester City in the summer of 2023.
 He plays for the under-21s.
 He was awarded with Men's Development Player of the Season in Leicester by the end of his first season at the club.

 On 26 July 2024, Thomas joined EFL League One club Wigan Athletic on a season-long loan.
 On 13 August 2024, he made his professional debut with Wigan in the first round of the League Cup, coming on as a substitute in the 61st minute of a 1–1 draw with Barnsley.
 He made his league debut four days later, starting in a 2–0 loss against Reading.

 On 23 August 2025, Thomas made his debut for Leicester in the EFL Championship.
-He was brought on as a substitute for Jeremy Monga in the 73th minute of a 1–0 away win against Charlton Athletic.
+He was brought on as a substitute for Jeremy Monga in the 73rd minute of a 1–0 away win against Charlton Athletic.

+On 20 December 2025, he scored his first senior goal in a 4–1 defeat to Queen's Park Rangers at Loftus Road.

+In July 2026, Thomas announced his departure from Leicester City via mutual consent.
+The next day he signed for EFL League One club Wycombe Wanderers.